Let’s make MADE IN AMERICA clothing again.

-The Clothing Creator is an apparel manufacturing process that goes from the bolt of cloth to a finish garment in a 45 second cycle.
-The system combines 3D fabric molding and ultrasonic bonding technologies to simultaneously affect the shape of the garment and the cutting/seaming of materials.
-The system requires the usage of synthetic fabrics, such as, polyester, nylon, spandex and polypropylene and can accommodate a variety of knit, woven and non-woven textiles, all off-the-shelf materials.
-Although the technologies have been used throughout the industry and are inherent to synthetic materials, our innovation addresses the material handling challenges of traditional cut and sew methods.
+The Clothing Creator is automated process for apparel manufacturing, a machine to make clothing without direct human intervention in a 45-second cycle.
+The system goes from bolt of cloth to a finish garment and applies 3D fabric molding and ultrasonic bonding technologies to simultaneously affect the shape of the garment and the cutting/seaming of materials, both off-the-shelf components.
+The process requires the usage of synthetic fabrics, such as, polyester, nylon, spandex and polypropylene and can accommodate a variety of knit, woven and non-woven textiles, all off-the-shelf materials.
+Although the technologies have been used throughout the industry and are inherent to synthetic materials, our innovation addresses the material handling challenges of traditional cut and sew methods and a way to integrate them into a complete manufacturing system.

 The goal is with the adoption of this technology, there could be a renaissance for the US apparel/textile manufacturing industry by on-shoring production and domestic job creation.